USAFrenzy/Serenity_Logger/README.md

 <p align="left"> The RotatingTarget class is capable of the following:

 **Rotational logging occurs via the RotatingTarget class found in the ```<serenity/Targets/RotatingTarget.h>``` header.**
-- The RotatingTarget class is currently still in the experimental namespace due to work still being <br>
-done on interval (day/hour based) rotation.
-File size based rotation is functional however.
 - Enable/Disble rotation if desired
   - If disabled, this class effectively mirrors FileTarget class functionality.
 - Set specific rotation settings